 • Cognitive Testing (different mental tasks and questions)

 • Cerebrospinal fluid (CSF) collection performed by spinal tap

-• Genetic Counseling
+• Genetic Counseling and family history

 There is no charge for participation in these studies.

 The first visit takes about two full days to complete.
 We invite individuals to return either once a year or whenever is convenient to repeat these same activities over several years.
 Coming in for a first, one-time visit does not mean that you are required to return for future visits; participation is always voluntary.